EMT/things-we-find/README.md

 # Things We Find

-Public code repository for http://thingswefind.com Ð A collaborative collection of lovely things powered by the genius that is (GimmeBar)[https://gimmebar.com/].
+Public code repository for http://thingswefind.com â€“ A collaborative collection of lovely things powered by the genius that is (GimmeBar)[https://gimmebar.com/].

-We designed and built this in a weekend, whilst doing all the usual weekend stuff, so itÕs a tad rough-and-ready.
+We designed and built this in a weekend, whilst doing all the usual weekend stuff, so itâ€™s a tad rough-and-ready.

-## HereÕs how it works
+## Hereâ€™s how it works

 We have a collaborative GimmeBar collection containing all of the stuff that appears on thingswefind.com.
-We query the public GimmeBarÕs API with a simple public method for grabbing the latest stuff added to the collection and display it on the site.
+We query the public GimmeBarâ€™s API with a simple public method for grabbing the latest stuff added to the collection and display it on the site.
 The API call is wrapped by the little api.php script included in this repository.

 Categories are GimmeBar tags (the kind you add to GimmeBar as #hastags).

-## If youÕre here about the tags/categories
+## If youâ€™re here about the tags/categories

 When you add something to GimmeBar, and you want to place it into one of the categories on thingswefind.com, you do this by adding a tag for each category.